JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Further Randomize Seeds.

 Descripton: In this step you can provide random binary that will be used to XOR https://en.wikipedia.org/wiki/Exclusive_or with your bitcoin core generated private keys in order to create 7 secure keys used to generate you multisig wallet.
 If you do not provide any random binary a binary string consisitng with all 1's will be use instead.
 This is not a securty risk because the private keys that bitcoin core generates are secure and random.
 After clicking "Next" we will proceed to generate your descriptor that will hold the 7 public keys derived from the private keys.
+A good way to create randomness is to shake a box of coins and type 1 for heads and 0 for tails.

 Action: Click "Next".